MrAbidPatel/UltraURL/README.md

 ## 🪪 License

 This project is licensed under the [MIT License](LICENSE).
-You’re free to use, modify, and share it — just give proper credit.
+You’re free to use, modify, and share it.
+Just make sure to give proper credit.

 ---

 ## 🤝 Contributing

 Got ideas?
-Pull requests are welcome — or fork and remix to make it your own.
+Pull requests are welcome, or fork and remix to make it your own.

 ---